 - Publications by Minnesota state agencies

-Ebooks Minnesota's collection will be reviewed periodically by the Ebooks Minnesota Collections Committee to determine if materials need to be removed from the collection on the basis of their being outdated, superseded, incorrect or obsolete.
+Ebooks Minnesota's collection will be reviewed periodically by the Ebooks Minnesota Collection Development Task Force to determine if materials need to be removed from the collection on the basis of their being outdated, superseded, incorrect or obsolete.

 Intellectual Freedom Statement